 If you have an extra budget to spend on a hotel, there are plenty of options to stay in the city.
 The city center is considered the best area to stay in Leiden, and high-level hotels flocked at the heart of the town.

-Fletcher Wellness-Hotel Leiden: As you may expect from its name, the Fletcher Wellness-Hotel Leiden is more than a hotel.
+Fletcher Wellness-Hotel Leiden: As you may expect from its name, it is more than a hotel.
 Located in the city’s center, you can easily visit wherever you want.
-With 20 minutes drive, you can arrive at Schiphol Airport or take a train for 10 minutes and see The Hague.
+With a 20-minute drive, you can arrive at Schiphol Airport or take a train for 10 minutes and see The Hague.
 There is also a spa and wellness center where you can relax and unwind on your vacation.
 It is amongst the best place to stay in Leiden.

 Van Der Valk Hotel Liden: Van Der Valk Hotel Liden is a little bit away from the city center.
-You can reach the hotel within 10 minute drive and enjoy away from the crowdedness of the city.
-While tasting the Dutch Cuisine terrace restaurant of the hotel, you can enjoy the view of the Oude Rijn river.
+You can reach the hotel within a 10-minute drive and enjoy being away from the crowdedness of the city.
+While tasting Dutch cuisine at the hotel’s terrace restaurant, you can enjoy the view of the Oude Rijn river.

-City Hotel Nieuw Minerva Leiden: City Hotel Nieuw Minerva Liden is located just between citys’ two most popular shopping streets.
+City Hotel Nieuw Minerva Leiden: City Hotel Nieuw Minerva Leiden is located just between the city’s two most famous shopping streets.
 The hotel is briefly decorated in Old Dutch style.
 It is one of the best places to stay in Leiden.
-The very famous University of Leiden and Leiden Museum of Natural History are two steps away from the hotel.
+The famous University of Leiden and the Leiden Museum of Natural History are two steps away from the hotel.